jhh8/rd-singleplayer-mod/README.md

 # Other Stats
 The mod tracks some general stats for each player on each game mode.
 For example number of aliens killed, number of aliens killed by melee, number of reloads failed, number of kilometers ran etc.

 There is also a seperate leaderboard for amount of maps completed without getting hit and without using a flamer and grenade launcher.
-Once a person completes a map without getting hit or using flamer and grenade launcher, they get notified in chat about that.
+Once a person completes a map without getting hit or using flamer and grenade launcher, they get notified in chat about that and get a bonus 7.5 individual points.

 # Admins
 There is a file called r_adminlist which contains steamid's of admins.
 What admins can do is execute commands with /r_admin prefix.